From career breakthroughs to professional milestones, explore how Donald Trump made an impact.

 During the 2016 campaign, Trump promised to protect funding for Medicare and other social safety-net programs.

-In 2016, Donald Trump won the presidential election against Democratic nominee Hillary Clinton.
+In 2016, Donald Trump won the presidential election against Hillary Clinton.

 Shortly after winning the 2016 presidential election, Donald Trump agreed to pay a total of $25 million to settle three cases related to Trump University.

-On January 20, 2017, Donald Trump was inaugurated as President of the United States.
+On January 20, 2017, Donald Trump was inaugurated as president.

 In December 2017, Donald Trump signed the Tax Cuts and Jobs Act of 2017, reducing tax rates for businesses and individuals.

-In 2017, Trump's press secretary said that his tweets constituted official presidential statements.
+In 2017, Donald Trump's press secretary stated that his tweets constituted official presidential statements.

-In June 2018, Trump became the first sitting U.S. president to meet a North Korean leader, meeting Kim Jong Un in Singapore.
+In June 2018, as North Korea's nuclear weapons were increasingly seen as a serious threat, Trump became the first sitting U.S. president to meet a North Korean leader, meeting Kim Jong Un in Singapore.

 By 2018, only two consumer goods companies continued to license Donald Trump's name.

-In 2018, in response to the opioid epidemic, Trump signed legislation to increase funding for drug treatments, but was widely criticized for failing to make a concrete strategy.
+In 2018, Trump signed legislation to increase funding for drug treatments in response to the opioid epidemic but was criticized for lacking a concrete strategy.

-In February 2019, Trump met Kim Jong Un for the second time, in Hanoi.
+In February 2019, Trump met with Kim Jong Un in Hanoi.

-In June 2019, Trump met Kim Jong Un for the third time, in the Korean Demilitarized Zone.
+In June 2019, Trump met with Kim Jong Un in the Korean Demilitarized Zone.

 In August 2020, Donald Trump officially became the Republican nominee for the presidential election.